tryingeverying/Python-learn-programming/1_Automate_the_boring_stuff_with_python/1_note/4_debugging.md

 O                  O
 O                  O
 OOOOOOOOOOOOOOOOOOOO
-An exception happened: Width must be greater than 2.
+'An exception happened':' Width must be greater than 2.'
-An exception happened: Symbol must be a single character string.
+'An exception happened':' Symbol must be a single character string.'
 ```

 ## assert函数